Logo for dog clothing brand

 Board for freelance & contract work

-What do you think about this logo?
+Logo for a premium brand of dog clothing.
+What can you say about this job?
 I am waiting for your opinions in the comments :)

 For cooperation, contact me by mail: viktoriyas@thefaceonly.ru More inspiration in my Instagram https://www.instagram.com/viktoriyas__